leowilkin/wise-tools/README.md

 ## Installation

-The latest version will be published to Mozilla Firefox Addons [here](https://addons.mozilla.org/en-GB/firefox/addon/wise-tools/). <-- _psst, it's under review!_
+The latest prod version will be published to Mozilla Firefox Addons [here](https://addons.mozilla.org/en-GB/firefox/addon/wise-tools/).

-Alternatively, download a ZIP of the repo [here](https://github.com/leowilkin/wise-tools/archive/refs/heads/main.zip).
+Alternatively, download a ZIP of the repo [here](https://github.com/leowilkin/wise-tools/archive/refs/heads/main.zip) for the most cutting edge features.
 Unpack the ZIP, and install via [about:debugging](about:debugging#/runtime/this-firefox), via 'load it as a temporary add-on', and choose the `manifest.json` file.

 ## Features